Slamboree (1995): Event

 During the pre-show on Main Event, there were four matches.
 The Blue Bloods (Lord Steven Regal and Earl Robert Eaton) attacked The Nasty Boys (Brian Knobbs and Jerry Sags) by the entryway, prior to their match, in which they defeated Los Especialistas (Especialista I and Especialista II).
 During the next two matches, Steve Austin defeated Eddie Jackie and Sgt.
 Craig Pittman defeated Mark Starr.

 During the final match, a quarterfinal match for the WCW United States Championship Tournament, Meng defeated Brian Pillman.
 Following the match, Road Warrior Hawk confronted Meng.
 This led to the announcement of the two men facing each other, later that night, on the pay-per-view.

 In the first match of the pay-per-view, The Nasty Boys won the WCW World Tag Team Championship by defeating Harlem Heat (Booker T and Stevie Ray).
 Saggs began the match by himself, following the injuries Knobbs received during Main Event, before being joined by his partner.
 Ultimately Saggs got the pinfall, following a running powerslam on Booker T. Following the match, The Blue Bloods appears on the entry way again, staring down the new champions.

 During the next match, Kevin Sullivan defeated The Man With No Name, via pinfall following the Tree of Woe.
 Following the match, an unknown individual appeared on the screen telling Sullivan he needed to discuss Hulkamania with him.
 Following this, Sullivan exited the arena through the crowd.

 The "Legends match" between Wahoo McDaniel and Dick Murdoch was shown in black and white, during the pay-per-view telecast.
 For the match Gordon Solie joined on commentary with Bobby Heenan to further the "old school" aspects of the match.
 The Great Muta then retained the IWGP Heavyweight Championship against Paul Orndorff, and Arn Anderson retained the WCW World Television Championship against Alex Wright, handing Wright his first loss.
 Road Warrior Hawk and Meng next ended in a double count-out, they ultimately needed to be broken up by additional referees and wrestlers from the back.

 During the second to last match of the evening Sting defeated Big Bubba Rogers via submission following the Scorpion Deathlock.

-The main event saw Hulk Hogan and Randy Savage defeated Ric Flair and Vader.
-During Hogan and Savage's entrance to the ring an unknown man can be seen standing near the entryway (later reveal to be The Giant).
+The main event saw Hulk Hogan and Randy Savage defeated Ric Flair and Big Van Vader.
+During Hogan and Savage's entrance to the ring an unknown man can be seen standing near the entryway (later revealed to be The Giant).
 Hogan picked up the pinfall following Anderson accidentally hitting Flair, enabling Hogan to do a leg drop on Flair.
 After the match, Flair, Vader and Anderson continued to attack Hogan and Savage, leading to Savage’s father Angelo Poffo to jump the guardrail from ringside to come to his son’s rescue.
 Flair however was able to get the figure-4 leglock on Poffo, before Hogan and The Renegade were able to get Flair, Anderson and Vader out of the ring.